rav000/iOS-NonUI-Installer/README.md

 2. Make placeholder partition `newfs_apfs -A /dev/disk0s1` (only if you are using A7, Wi-Fi only iPads, and iPod touch)
 3. Download NonUI dump, rename it to `build.tar` or `build.tar.gz` or `build.tgz`
 4. Run `./install.sh` and let it do its own thing
-5. For bootchain, do it on your own (gonna add it soon™)
+5. Decrypt ibss, ibec, and dtree and put it into `boot` folder
-6. To boot it, add your patched bootchain files into `boot` folder
+6. Rename kernelcache.release.boardconfig to kernelcache.release and put it into `boot` folder
+7. Put your im4m besides `make_bootchain.sh`
+8. Generate bootchain files using `make_bootchain.sh`
-7. To boot NonUI, use `./boot.sh`
+9. Boot NonUI, use `./boot.sh`

 # SSH into the device while SwitchBoard is running